All the numbers aren’t in yet. But it’s safe to say that 2017 was an interesting year for residential real estate here in Markham.

 2. Real Estate Prices & Overall Market Showing Signs of Stability

 Bringing stability to real estate markets in the middle of an unprecedented run-up in prices is never easy.
 So, when overall real estate prices in Markham slipped 9% shortly after the Ontario Government introduced a foreign buyer tax, tougher speculation rules, and a vacancy tax, there was some justifiable concern.

 But since that initial dip.
 Prices have remained relatively stable and have actually gone up almost 2% between October 2016 and October 2017.
 And almost 8% between September and October 2017.

 Other signs of health in the real estate market include the fact that house prices, while somewhat lower than they were earlier in the year, are still very near the highest they’ve ever been.
 And while mortgage rates saw an uptick in 2017, they remain very near their historic lows.
 Stable home prices and mortgage rates are good news for both home buyers and sellers

 3. There’s Room for Growth

 A lot of media attention has been paid to the fact that the Toronto & GTA residential real estate prices are the second highest in Canada after Vancouver’s.
 But industry insiders point out that Toronto’s prices aren’t that high when compared to other cities around the world.

-While no one can predict the future, there are many reasons to be optimistic about what 2018 will bring for residential real estate in Markham.
-If you’re thinking of buying or selling your home in the New Year, call us here at The Tar Team, we’d be happy to help you.
+While no one can predict the future.
+There are many reasons to be optimistic about what 2018 will bring for residential Markham real estate market.
+If you’re thinking of buying or selling your home in the New Year.
+If you’re on the hunt for Markham houses for sale, give us a call here at The Tar Team, we’d be happy to help you.